Cuboxylate/molecular-dynamics/README.md

 # molecular-dynamics
 Some simple molecular dynamics simulation scripts.

 I was provided with 1dmd.py as part of a lab for BIOINF703, Semester 2, 2019 at the University of Auckland.
+I've extended on it to create 1dmd_boundary_conditions.py and 3dmd.py.

 ## 1dmd.py
 This script produces a simple 1D molecular dynamics simulation output.
 It follows the steps: